PrijalBista/nodejsExpressScafolding/README.md

 })();

 ```

-3. Yes the rest is pretty easy. every file is just a variable with a template string.
+3. Yes, the rest is pretty easy. every file is just a variable with a template string.
 For example
 ```javascript
 indexFile = `
 const express = require("express");